ChaseHCS/deeplearning-LLM-research/deeplearning-course-notes.md

 ### Mean and variance

-`Mean` is a good way to find a number to represent a normal gaussian distro.
+`Mean` is a good way to find a number to represent a normal gaussian distro. `Variance` is essentially the standard deviation of the distro.